-Farm Credit Leasing Services Corporation: We have an agreement with Farm Credit Leasing Services Corporation (FCL), a System service corporation, which specializes in leasing products and provides industry expertise whereby new leases are originated and serviced by FCL.
+Farm Credit Leasing Services Corporation: We have an agreement with Farm Credit Leasing Services Corporation (FCL), a System service corporation, which specializes in leasing products and provides industry expertise.
+Leases are originated and serviced by FCL.
 We purchase a participation interest in the cash flows of the transaction.
-This arrangement provides our members with a broad selection of product offerings and enhanced lease expertise.
+This arrangement provides our members with a broad selection of product offerings.

-CoBank, ACB: We have a relationship with CoBank, ACB (CoBank), a System bank, which involves both purchasing and selling participation interests in loans.
-As part of this relationship, our equity investment in CoBank was \$1.5 million, \$1.4 million, and \$1.1 million at December 31, 2018, 2017, and 2016, respectively.
+CoBank, ACB: We have a relationship with CoBank, ACB (CoBank), a System bank, which involves purchasing and selling participation interests in loans.
+As part of this relationship, our equity investment in CoBank was \$1.4 million, \$1.5 million, and \$1.4 million at December 31, 2019, 2018, and 2017, respectively.

-Farm Credit Foundations: We have a relationship with Farm Credit Foundations (Foundations), a System service corporation, which involves purchasing human resource information systems, and benefit, payroll, and workforce management services.
-As of December 31, 2018, 2017, and 2016, our investment in Foundations was \$0.1 million.
-The total cost of services we purchased from Foundations was \$0.5 million, \$0.4 million, and \$0.3 million in 2018, 2017, and 2016, respectively.
+Farm Credit Foundations: We have an ownership in Farm Credit Foundations (Foundations), a System service corporation, which involves purchasing human resource information systems, and benefit, payroll, and workforce management services.
+As of December 31, 2019, 2018, and 2017, our investment in Foundations was \$0.1 million.
+The total cost of services we purchased from Foundations was \$0.5 million, \$0.5 million, and \$0.4 million in 2019, 2018, and 2017, respectively.

-Farm Credit Financial Partners, Inc.: Our customer relationship, reporting, internet, network security, loan accounting, loan origination, and general ledger systems are provided by Farm Credit Financial Partners, Inc. (FPI), a System service corporation, which provides technology and other operational services to its owners.
-As part of this relationship, we had an equity investment in FPI of \$4.0 million, \$4.8 million, and \$2.8 million as of December 31, 2018, 2017, and 2016, respectively.
-The total cost of services we purchased from FPI was \$13.4 million, \$11.6 million, and \$8.3 million in 2018, 2017, and 2016, respectively.
+Farm Credit Financial Partners, Inc.: Our customer relationship, reporting, internet, network security, Ioan accounting, Ioan origination, and general ledger systems are provided by Farm Credit Financial Partners, Inc. (FPI), a System service corporation, which provides technology and other operational services to its owners.
+We had an equity investment in FPI of \$3.4 million, \$4.0 million, and \$4.8 million as of December 31, 2019, 2018, and 2017, respectively.
+The total cost of services we purchased from FPI was \$10.5 million, \$13.4 million, and \$11.6 million in 2019, 2018, and 2017, respectively.